NexPlayer/Android-SDK/advanced.md

 This method gets the opacity of the timed text (TTML) in content.

-It corresponds to thetts:opacityattribute, and specifies the opacity or transparency of a region of timed text (TTML) in content.
+It corresponds to the tts:opacityattribute, and specifies the opacity or transparency of a region of timed text (TTML) in content.

 It should be a value between 0 and 1, where 0 is fully transparent and 1 is opaque.